garystafford/storefront-demo-accounts/README.md

 ## Creating Sample Data

 Create sample data for each service.
 Requires Kafka is running.
+Endpoints for Zuul, when using Docker Swarm/Stack, are different.
+See this [Python script](https://github.com/garystafford/storefront-kafka-docker/blob/master/refresh.py) for Zuul endpoints.

 ```bash
 # accounts - create sample customer accounts